-The masses of wonderful flowers made for a huge part of our love of the Alps.
+The masses of wonderful flowers added immensely to our love of the Alps.
 There was more to it than just the gorgeous scenery and the fun walking and climbing.
-The incredibly wonderful flora in the forests, meadows and on the stony areas high up with no grass — Totalp being the best example of this — played a big part in our desire to come back year after year.
-John got to be as great a lover as I was of blooming meadows, all the various gentians higher up, and the deep purple Akelei and big bluebells in the lower forests.
+The incredibly wonderful flora in the forests, alpine meadows and on the stony areas high up where there was no grass — Totalp being the best example of this — played a big part in our desire to come back year after year.
+John got to be as great a lover as I was of blooming meadows, all the various gentians higher up — the deep purple Akelei and big bluebells in the lower forests.
 Akelei is columbine in English, and we had seen some in the Colorado Rocky Mountains in ’79.

-Then came the Saulajochsteig back to Lünersee.
-I have said enough in the captions to the pictures about ordinary walking conditions.
+After the incredibly wonderful Saulajoch came came the Saulajochsteig back to Lünersee.
+I have said enough about ordinary walking conditions.
 So here comes the BIG story.

 We made it to the top, however, and it was the most gemütlich group of people we have ever met on a mountain peak.
 John had run out of film, and one fellow gave him a roll.
 Also some fearless youngsters were sitting on the edge of the mountain top, their legs dangling over the void.
 I was NOT broken in yet as a mountain climber and after this day I had the sorest leg muscles I have ever had in my life, mainly due to my tenseness while climbing through the huge boulders, both up and down.
 I could hardly walk up and down the stairs in Haus Kella-Egg for a couple of days..

 As we got down, we saw heavy clouds gathering in the west and we got out our rain tents that we had bought in Norway in ’82.
 We always carried those in our packs.
 We were ready for heavy rain.
 Little did we know what we were in for.